What is a business plan? Making your plan work for you

 - A traditional or standard business plan will include all of the headings and sections outlined above.

 - A basic or simple business plan will tend to include much of the same but in far less detail.

 A standard business plan will cover any eventuality.
 You can use it to present your business idea or your fully functioning company’s current state to someone like a bank or investor.
 You can also use it to properly plan future changes to your operations and expansion in the future.
 This is because a traditional business plan will capture a complete image of your company – one which is fully grounded in the realism you need in order for your plan to be a useful document.

-To write an effective standard business plan you will almost certainly need professional assistance.
-They require a depth of research and specialist knowledge – particularly when it comes to financial analysis and planning – that most people, even successful business owners, do not necessarily have.
+To write an effective standard business plan you will almost certainly need assistance from a financial advisor.
+After all, business planning requires a depth of research and specialist knowledge – particularly when it comes to financial analysis and planning – that most people, even successful business owners, do not necessarily have.

 A simple business plan, on the other hand, anyone might be able to create.
 You can find hundreds of basic business plan formats on the internet.
 However, these will, of course, be unlikely to be anywhere near as useful to you as a fully realised traditional plan.
 That said, if all you need is a simple plan, I can work with you to create one.